tendermint/spec/spec/abci/apps.md

 begin.

 After `Commit`, CheckTx is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
-To prevent the mempool from rechecking all transactions every time a block is committed, set the configuration option `mempool.recheck=false`.
-As of Tendermint v0.32.1, an additional `Type` parameter is made available to the CheckTx function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).
+An additional `Type` parameter is made available to the CheckTx function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).

 Finally, after re-checking transactions in the mempool, Tendermint will unlock the mempool connection.
 New transactions are once again able to be processed through CheckTx.

 Note that CheckTx is just a weak filter to keep invalid transactions out of the block chain.
 CheckTx doesn't have to check everything that affects transaction validity; the expensive things can be skipped.
 It's weak because a Byzantine node doesn't care about CheckTx; it can propose a block full of invalid transactions if it wants.

--- what other line of defense do we have against invalid TX?
-TM itself i'm assuming? --

 #### Replay Protection

 To prevent old transactions from being replayed, CheckTx must implement replay protection.

--- is this implementation specific or should it be included in the spec? -- Tendermint provides the first defense layer by keeping a lightweight in-memory cache of recent transactions in the mempool.
+Tendermint provides the first defense layer by keeping a lightweight in-memory cache of recent transactions in the mempool.
 If Tendermint is just started or the cache is full, old transactions may be sent to the application.
 So it is important CheckTx implements some logic to handle them.

--- this feels go specific
 If there are cases in your application where a transaction may become invalid in some future state, you probably want to disable Tendermint's cache.